 Pros and Cons of DIY

-Some people may want to fix a tiny hole or leak themselves rather than waiting for the contractor to come or to avoid shoveling out the money for one.
-This is totally fine!
-But there are definitely some benefits along with some drawbacks of DIY roof repair.
-We’ll lay it all out there so you can make an educated decision on whether to hire a professional or not.
+Some people may want to fix a tiny hole or leak.
+This is fine!
+There are benefits and drawbacks of DIY roof repair.
+We’ll lay it out so you can make an educated decision.

 Pros of DIY Roof Repair